-The second banking package, implemented by the Danish government in January 2009, includes the possibility for the banks to apply for a capital injection from the government which would be in the form of hybrid capital.
+The second banking package, implemented by the Danish government in January 2009, includes the possibility for the banks to apply for a capital injection from the government which would be in the formof hybrid capital.
 The government expects the participating institutions to have Tier 1 ratios of a minimum of 12% after the capital injection.
-Ringkjøbing Landbobank has not yet decided whether to apply but given the current capital levels it might not use to option.
+Ringkigibing Landbobank has decided not to apply for capital under the Danish government's scheme.